-Transcript By Superior Transcriptions LLC www.superiortranscriptions.com WICKER: Good afternoon.
+Mr. Wicker.
+Good afternoon.
 This hearing of the United States Commission on Security and Cooperation in Europe, the U.S. Helsinki Commission, will come to order.
 Good afternoon to everyone.
 I'm delighted to see this wonderful crowd.
 And welcome to today's field hearing on Baltic Sea regional security.
-This event is the first time in the 43-year history of our Commission that we convene outside the United States.
-We're here to learn from the incredible group of panelists who have agreed to be with us today.
-But we're also here to underscore America's commitment to security in the Baltic Sea region, and our unwavering support for U.S. friends and allies.
+This event is the first time in the 43-year history of our commission that we convene out-

-I want to begin by thanking the government of Poland, which has been extremely gracious in working with us to organize our event here in this extraordinary and beautiful city.
-Indeed, we are especially pleased to be able to hold this event in the historic city of Gdansk.
+I want to begin by thanking the Government of Poland, which has been extremely gracious in working with us to organize our event here in this extraordinary and beautiful city.
+Indeed, we are especially pleased to be able to hold this event in the historic city of Gdańsk.
 There could be no more fitting place for us to understand the stakes at play when we talk about Baltic Sea regional security.
 After all, it was just a short distance from here that the first shots of the Second World War were fired, as Poland, despite a valiant defense, became one of the first victims of Nazi Germany.

 The people of Poland endured a cruel and devastating occupation that was followed by nearly 40 years of repressive communist rule.
 Through it all, they never lost their core conviction that their nation belonged among free democracies.
-Fittingly, it was also in Gdansk where the movement began to end that terrible era, taking historic and courageous steps to reclaim democracy.
+Fittingly, it was also in Gdańsk where the movement began to end that terrible era, taking historic and courageous steps to reclaim democracy.
 The Solidarity Movement became synonymous with the transformative wave of protests that swept across Eastern Europe and ended with the collapse of communism across the region, with the end of the Soviet Union, as well as the end of the Soviet Union's violent and illegal occupation of Estonia, Latvia, and Lithuania.